Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Multi-CLP Design

 \subsection{Optimization of Multi-CLP Designs}

-We now describe an optimization tool that uses this model to find the fastest Multi-CLP configuration (for a given CNN) that fits in a set of resource constraints.
-Since we are specifically targeting FPGAs, we optimize our accelerator only for one specific target CNN.
-However, in principle this optimization could be applied over multiple target CNNs, jointly optimizing their performance.
+We now describe an optimization tool that uses the above model to find the fastest Multi-CLP configuration (for a given CNN) that fits within the specified resource constraints.
+Because we are targeting FPGAs, we optimize our accelerator only for a specific target CNN.
+However, this optimization can be simultaneously applied to multiple target CNNs to jointly optimize their performance.

-This optimization takes as inputs the CNN layers to be accelerated and a set of resource constraints and produces a Multi-CLP configuration.
-This specifies all parameters of the accelerator: the number of CLPs and the parameters of each ($T_n$ and $T_m$).
-It also outputs the distribution of the CNN layers to the CLPs, and for each layer, the $(T_r,T_c)$ parameters, which dictate how the layer is computed by the CLP (see Section~\ref{ssec:clp}).
+The optimization takes as input the CNN layer descriptions and target FPGA resource constraints, and produces the parameters to construct and use a Multi-CLP design.
+The optimization result includes the number of CLPs and their dimensions $(T_n,T_m)$.
+It also includes the distribution of the CNN layers to the CLPs and, for each layer, the $(T_r,T_c)$ parameters, which dictate how the layer is computed by the CLP (Section~\ref{ssec:clp}).

-Given a set of parameters, evaluating the model is extremely simple.
-However, there are far too many possibilities to do an exhaustive search for the fastest design that meets the resource requirements.
-Instead, we have constructed an algorithm that uses dynamic programming and an iterative refinement of the performance goal.
-The system first calculates a lower-bound on the number of cycles $Cycles_{min}$ for the entire Multi-CLP by computing the overall number of arithmetic operations required for the CNN ($2\cdot\sum_{i}N_iM_iR_iC_iK_i^2$ summed over all convolutional layers), and divides it by the number of arithmetic operations that can fit in the given DSP budget.
-This system then aims to find configurations that can finish as close to this lower bound as possible without violating resource constraints.